 Jim Pisano (’82) is a software engineer at the National Radio Astronomy Observatory in Charlottesville, VA, where he develops software for the Atacama Large Millimeter Array.

-Bert Plambeck (’78) is senior marketing manager with KLA-Tencor Corp. in San Jose.
+Bert Plambeck (’78) is a supplier quality engineering manager at JDSU in San Jose.
+He has held similar positions with several other technical firms in the Bay Area.
 He has published papers on overlay metrology and the implementation of coherence probe microscopy.

 Claude Plymate (’81) is Telescope Engineer/Chief Observer for the Big Bear Solar Observatory 1.6-meter New Solar Telescope.
 He was formerly site manager of the National Solar Observatory’s McMath-Pierce Solar Telescope at Kitt Peak.
 He received the AURA Technology and Innovation Award in 2001 and earned an M.S. in astronomy from the University of Western Sydney in 2003.